Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Experiment

 \subsubsection{CIRS Phantom Data}

-{ We use a dataset of high-quality CT scans to further analyze the performance of the proposed method, each with dimensions of 512×512×100 voxels, and a voxel dimension of 0.78×0.78×0.625 mm$^{3}$.
+We use a dataset of high-quality CT scans to further analyze the performance of the proposed method, each with dimensions of 512×512×100 voxels, and a voxel dimension of 0.78×0.78×0.625 mm$^{3}$.
 The data set was collected using the GE Discovery HD750 CT scanner combined with a bionic model provided by CIRS.
 The vacuum tube current is set to 600 mAs, the source-wheelbase separation of the CT system is 573mm, and the source-detector distance is 1010 mm.
-To evaluate the efficacy of the reconstruction algorithms across different sparse-view sampling scenarios, CT images were reconstructed using 30, 60, 90 and 120 projection, the reconstruction results underwent both qualitative and quantitative analysis.